check-spelling-sandbox/gimp/devel-docs/gitlab-mr.md

 So we will fetch the remote yet without naming the remote:

 - Click the "Check out branch" button below the merge request description.
-Gitlab gives you instructions but we will only use the first step ("Fetch and check out the branch for this merge request").
+GitLab gives you instructions but we will only use the first step ("Fetch and check out the branch for this merge request").
   For instance if contributor `xyz` created the branch `fix-bug-123` on their own remote, you would run: